Supervisors: Prof Xiangming Xu (NIAB EMR), Dr Jinya Su (University of Essex)

-Apple fruit are usually stored for minim six months in the controlled atmosphere before marketing in the UK.
+Apple fruit is usually stored for a minimum of six months in a controlled atmosphere before marketing in the UK.
 It is not unusual for the stored fruit to suffer from 10-15% post-storage losses due to various causes, including physiological disorders and fungal rotting.
-This leads to not only yield losses but also increased cost in sorting fruit post-storage.
+This leads to not only yield losses but also increased the cost of sorting fruit post-storage.
 Fruit storability (i.e. post-storage fruit quality) can be affected by many factors, including flowering time, fruit ripeness at picking, fruit surface microflora, and climatic factors.
 Furthermore, the relationships of fruit quality with these factors are usually non-linear and the precise causal-relationships have yet to be elucidated.
-Machine learning [ML] (or deep learning, data mining) is well suited to analyse such big data sets to generate rules for predicting fruit quality pre-storage.